SSDBM/2024/index.md

 ## Announcements
-- Submission site is now open: https://easychair.org/conferences/?conf=ssdbm2024
+- Call for Posters is announced!
+Please see this page [call for poster](./callposter.md) for full details.
+- Call for Demo Papers is announced!
+Please see this page [call for demo paper](./calldemopaper.md) for full details.
+- Call for Short Papers is announced!
+Please see this page [call for short paper](./callshortpaper.md) for full details.
 - Call for Papers is announced!
 Please see this page [call for paper](./callpaper.md) for full details.
-- Call for Short Papers is announced!
-Please see this page [call for short paper](./callshortpaper.md) for full details.
-- Call for Demo Papers is announced!
-Please see this page [call for demo paper](./calldemopaper.md) for full details.
+- Submission site is now open: https://easychair.org/conferences/?conf=ssdbm2024

 <!--